massivebird/tutoring-english/main.md

       + "I nearly failed my economics course, but thanks to the final exam, I managed to __slip by__ with a passing grade."
       + "My parents said I couldn't go to the party.
 I had to __slip by__ them and sneak out of the house."

+#### break a leg [idiom]
+   + Translates to: _good luck, do your best_
+   + IMPORTANT: anything other than "break a leg" is interpreted literally as breaking a leg bone
+      + "I hope you break your leg" -> I hope you literally break one of your leg bones
+      + "Go break your legs" -> Go break both of your legs
+         + Could actually be a humorous way to wish someone good luck since it's so similar to the original phrase
+   + Example sentences:
+      + "My friend is about to give speech in front of thousands of people.
+The best advice I could give him was to __break a leg__."
+      + "My friend knew I was nervous to go on stage and told me to __break a leg__.
+That was nice of her to say."

+#### to spill the beans [verb]
+   + Translates to: _to reveal a secret_
+   + Example sentences:
+      + "I know you're hiding something.
+Are you planning a surprise birthday party for me? __Spill the beans__ already!"
+      + "Dude, she told me to __spill the beans__ about the party.
+How could she tell I was hiding something?"

+#### to look up to [verb]
+   + Translates to: _to admire_
+   + Example sentences:
+      + "My professors are all great role models.
+I __look up to them__.
+Maybe I can be as smart as they are someday."
+      + "My younger sister __looks up to__ the strangest people.
+I'm pretty sure they all have extensive criminal records."

+#### to look up [verb] (not to literally gaze upward)
+   + Translates to: _to search for on the internet, to Google_
+   + Specific to using the internet
+   + Example sentences:
+      + "I forgot what this long word means.
+I have to __look up__ the definition."
+      + "I don't know how to fix a vacuum.
+Don't ask me. __Look it up__."

+#### to look for [verb]
+   + Translates to: _to search for, to try to find_
+   + You can _look for_ something anywhere, in real life or on the internet.
+   + Example sentences:
+      + "Can you help me __look for__ my glasses?
+I literally can't see anything."
+      + "I have to help my brother __look for__ school supplies at the store later."
+      + "I'm at the library right now.
+I'm __looking for__ a book about bugs."

+#### to go down in flames [verb]
+   + Translates to: _to be utterly ruined, to fail spectacularly_
+   + Example sentences:
+      + "People loved him until he posted all those terrible things on Twitter.
+His career has been __going down in flames__ since then."
+      + "The government __went down in flames__ — both literally and figuratively — when its citizens set fire to the capitol building."
+         + Literally: a capitol building was destroyed by fire
+         + Figuratively: the government as a system was destroyed

 ## Comfortable

 Casual language.
 Widely understood.
 Less appropriate for formal conversations.